 If you work with Mayday Healthcare on a full-time or regular basis, you will be given access to Mayday Healthcare Reflective Discussion Partner.

 To book your Reflection Discussion Appointment email us at; firstname.lastname@example.org.

 It is strongly recommended you do so.
-You portfolio can be paper based or online (e-portfolio) either way it need to hold you evidence of each requirement ready to be discussed in your confirmation meeting.
-It is also needed as future reference should you be asked to provide your portfolio as part of the NMC’s random sample of verification.
+Your portfolio can be paper-based or online (e-portfolio) either way it needs to hold your evidence of each requirement ready to be discussed in your confirmation meeting.
+It is also needed as a future reference should you be asked to provide your portfolio as part of the NMC’s random sample of verification.

 No. You will only complete the online revalidation application form confirming that you have met all of the requirements.
-You need to keep you portfolio as evidence for the three years and we recommend you keep a copy of it for future reference.
-The NMC will be selecting a random sample of nurses to send through their portfolio to verify their declarations as part of their revalidation application.
-If you are selected it does not necessarily mean there are any concerns about your application, and you can continue to practise while the NMC reviews the information you provide.
+You need to keep your portfolio as evidence for the three years and we recommend you keep a copy of it for future reference.
+The NMC will be selecting a random sample of nurses to send through their portfolios to verify their declarations as part of their revalidation application.
+If you are selected it does not necessarily mean there are any concerns about your application, and you can continue to practice while the NMC reviews the information you provide.

 The confirmation meeting is the final step before you submit your revalidation application.
 Its purpose is to review all evidence collected over the last three years as part of the renewal process.
 Take a look at The Mayday Healthcare Revalidation Guidance Sheet to learn more about Confirmation.

 Whilst it’s recommended that the confirmer is an NMC registrant, it’s not a must.
 They should, however, be considered to be your line manager and If that’s not possible, you can seek confirmation from another UK registered healthcare professional that you work with e.g. doctor, dentist, or pharmacist.

 If you work with Mayday Healthcare on a full-time or regular basis, you will be given access to a Mayday Confirmer for your third-party confirmation.